lutece-platform/lutece-dev-plugin-example/README.md

 Then go to Managers > Users management.
 On form displayed select Modify button in admin user.

-On page displayed, go to ìRightsî tab as seen in picture/step1/user_rights.gif then check boxes corresponding to plugin wizard's features.
+On page displayed, go to ‚ÄúRights‚Äù tab as seen in picture/step1/user_rights.gif then check boxes corresponding to plugin wizard's features.

 Plugin Wizard is now ready to be used by the admin user.

-#Step 2 - Plugin participatory budget creation
+# Step 2 - Plugin participatory budget creation

 In this step we use plugin Wizard in order to generate plugin participatory budget sources.
 On that purpose, we use the deployed site front office.